Bl1tz2200/Installing_cuckoosandbox_ubuntu_18.04/README.md

 $ sudo cuckoo api<br>
 <br>
 # What after
-If you didn't catch an error and opened the cuckoo web interface on your localhost:8080 you can use cuckoo sandbox to check file but it can make mistakes and don't see some stealthy viruses.
-To make you cuckoo sandbox more effective you should install some additions like moloch, suricata, volatility and other.<br>
+If you didn't catch an error and opened the cuckoo web interface on your localhost:8080 you can use cuckoo sandbox to check file but it can make mistakes and don't see some stealthy viruses.<br>
+To make your cuckoo sandbox more effective you should install some additions like moloch, suricata, volatility and other.<br>